About the Bush Prairie Habitat Conservation Plan

 The City of Tumwater and the Port of Olympia's Olympia Regional Airport are located on the site of a glacial prairie historically called Bush Prairie after its most remarkable early resident, George Washington Bush, who settled here in 1845.
 Since then most of Bush Prairie has been converted to agriculture or forestry, residences, and businesses, but part of it still remains and provides a home for the unique flora and fauna of the South Puget Sound Prairie ecosystem.

 The affected species will benefit from assured, long-term habitat protection.
-The people of Tumwater and the customers of the Port of Olympia will benefit from with a federal permit authorizing impacts to these species, which will facilitate planned development and maintenance work.
+The people of Tumwater and the customers of the Port of Olympia will benefit from one federal permit authorizing impacts to these species, which will facilitate planned development and maintenance work.
 The Habitat Conservation Plan is expected to reduce the costs and time that would otherwise be needed for individual landowners to comply with the provisions of the Endangered Species Act.

 Habitat Conservation Plan